ngna3007/sentinelai-audit-framework/shared_data/outputs/pci_dss_v4/controls/control_12.4.1.md

-PCI DSS 4_0_1 Requirement Control 12.4.1

-Defined Approach Requirements:
-Additional requirement for service_ _providers only:_ Responsibility is established by executive management for the protection of cardholder data and a PCI DSS compliance program to include: Overall accountability for maintaining PCI DSS compliance.
+PCI DSS 4_0_1 Requirement Control 12.4.1 Defined Approach Requirements: Additional requirement for service_ _providers only:_ Responsibility is established by executive management for the protection of cardholder data and a PCI DSS compliance program to include: Overall accountability for maintaining PCI DSS compliance.
 Defining a charter for a PCI DSS compliance program and communication to executive management.

-Customized Approach Objective:
-Executives are responsible and accountable for security of cardholder data.

-Applicability Notes:
-This requirement applies only when the entity being assessed is a service provider.
+Customized Approach Objective: Executives are responsible and accountable for security of cardholder data.
+Applicability Notes: This requirement applies only when the entity being assessed is a service provider.
 Executive management may include C-level positions, board of directors, or equivalent.
 The specific titles will depend on the particular organizational structure.
 Responsibility for the PCI DSS compliance program may be assigned to individual roles and/or to business units within the organization.
+Guidance: Purpose: Executive management assignment of pci dss compliance responsibilities ensures executive- level visibility into the pci dss compliance program and allows for the opportunity to ask appropriate questions to determine the effectiveness of the program and influence strategic priorities.